Stacky heights on elliptic curves in characteristic 3: Review of the definition of heights on stacks

-As a preliminary step to proving our main result, we verify one can compute local stacky heights over the strict henselization of the coarse moduli space of the target stack.
-The upshot of this is that we can compute local heights on Deligne-Mumford stacks in terms of representations, using the local structure theorem for Deligne Mumford stacks.
-The main result is \autoref{lemma:degree-transfer}.
-To state our upcoming results, we introduce some terminology for our setup.

-\begin{notation} Let $L$ be a field and let $K$ either be a number field or a finite extension of $L(t)$ with regular model $C$.
+Finally, we recall the notion of local stacky height, which will play a crucial role in our proof. \begin{notation} Let $L$ be a field and let $K$ either be a number field or a finite extension of $L(t)$ with regular model $C$.
 Here, $C$ is the spectrum of the ring of integers $\sco_K$ in the case $K$ is a number field and a regular proper curve over $L$ when $K$ is a function field.
 Suppose $x: \spec K \ra \scx$ is a $K$ point of a stack $\scx$ locally of finite presentation and with finite diagonal, so that $\scx$ possess a coarse moduli space $\alpha: \scx \ra X$.
-Let $\scc$ denote the universal tuning stack associated to $x$, as in \autoref{definition:tuning-stack} or \autoref{remark:number-field-tuning-stack}, so that we have a diagram
+Let $\scc$ denote the universal tuning stack associated to $x$, as in \autoref{definition:tuning-stack} or \autoref{remark:number-field-tuning-stack}.
+Let $C_v$ denote the localization of $C$ at $v$ and let $\mathscr C_v := \mathscr C \times_C C_v$.
+Then, we have a diagram